Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 9. Biochemical Systems for Information Processing: Switches, Logic Gates and Neural Networks.

-Dr. Yosi Shamay 12/09/2020
+Associate Prof. Yosi Shamay 12/09/2020

 Cell types, cellular structure, mechanical environment of flowing and immobile cells, cell-matrix interactions, mass transport across cellular membrane, mechanical signal transduction in cells, effect of loading on cellular response, engineering aspects of cell mobility, morphogenesis and cytokinesis, mechano-chemical coupling and force generation, mechanical properties of blood cells, effect of flow on blood cell structure and function, implications for design of bio-materials, implants and artificial organs.